small-tech/jsdb/README.md

 const JSDB = require('@small-tech/jsdb')

 // Create your database in the test folder.
-// (This is where your JSON files – “tables” – will be saved.)
+// (This is where your JSDF files – “tables” – will be saved.)
 //
 const db = JSDB.open('db')